Will-777/spawn_mobs_mcpi/README.md

 You should have a folder in your Raspberry Pi Pi desktop.

 ### How to use the script
+in your downloads, you should have a folder nammed "spawn_mobs_mcpi".
+Have a look inside and search "mcpi_mobs.py".
-Just Launch it with right click "open" and F5 ...
+Just Launch it with right click and "open"/"Python2 IDLE" You should have a window with the code.
+Then press F5 to launch it.
-I will explain that with the next update.
+I will try to provide some details on the next update...

 ### Examples part ###